Languages, Literatures and Cultures

 B.A. (with distinction).
 Queen´s University, Kingston, 1995

-Professor Kani has almost 20 years of experience in teaching Spanish at Queen’s.
-Her current teaching philosophy is founded on my experiences both as a learner and as a teacher.
+Professor Kani has 27 years of experience in teaching Spanish at Queen’s.
+Her current teaching philosophy is founded on her experiences both as a learner and as a teacher.

 Many students, especially in the beginner classes, feel intimidated yet excited about the prospect of using a new language.
 With this in mind, she always tries to create an environment where they feel at ease, gain confidence and are able to participate without the fear of making mistakes while at the same time have fun learning the language.